 UGC is one of the most effective ways you can promote your brand online.
 79% of customers believe that UGC influences their buying decisions.

 So how does this relate to branded packaging?
 A memorable unboxing experience can be a goldmine when it comes to UGC.
 Customers love to publish unique boxes they get from brands, just like in this example:

 In other words, it’s like getting free publicity for your business.

 Now that you know why the unboxing experience matters, it’s time to take action.
-Here are seven ways that you make your branded packaging stand out:
+Here are eight ways that you make your branded packaging stand out:

 When it comes to engaging your customers, a simple word of gratitude goes a long way.
 One unique way to show customers that they matter to you is through personalized thank you cards.